TIY-TN-FEE-2016-spring/assignments/16-ember-exercises/README.md

 * [ ] Generate a new `bookmarks` route
 	- [ ] Change URL in browser to `localhost:4200/bookmarks`
 	- [ ] Load data from `https://tiny-tn.herokuapp.com/collections/<your-initials>-bookmarks` in `bookmarks` Route file
-	- [ ] Loop through data in `bookmarks` template and show markup for blog article
+	- [ ] Loop through data in `bookmarks` template and show markup for bookmark
 	- [ ] Create markup for bookmark form in Handlebars template
 	- [ ] Add `action` to form in template
 	- [ ] Generate `bookmarks` controller